+- Existing Conditions

-- Existing conditions
+- Existing Ordinances

 - Proposed actions from previous approved plans

-- Existing Ordinances

 - Goals, objectives and strategies

-The Comprehensive Plan represents the values, vision and expectations of the community as they relate to the development or preservation of all land within the Village of Taos Ski Valley boundary (Planning Area, figure ).
+The Comprehensive Plan represents the values, vision and expectations of the community as they relate to the development or preservation of all land within the Village of Taos Ski Valley boundary (Zoning/

+Planning Area, Map 2).
 This plan is intended to look at the Village and the Ski Valley comprehensively and to protect the health, safety, welfare and quality of life of the entire community.

-The Plan will be updated when appropriate and completely revised after twenty years of its approval by the Village Council.
+The Plan will be updated when appropriate and completely revised after five years of its approval by the Village Council.
 This Plan is based on many planning efforts over the years since the Village was incorporated.
 Frequent evaluation and updates to the Plan will improve accountability for implementing the objectives and provide an opportunity for the elected and appointed leaders to revisit the goals and priorities for the future.